Mayeu/awesome-open-source-organizations/README.md

-# Awesome Open Source Organisation
+# Awesome Open Source Organization

 Some organizations/companies commitment to open-source goes as far as releasing all their products as open-source software.
 There are other ways of making an undertaking profitable than keeping the code proprietary, locked, hidden.